aliimranTW/Home-Service-Robot/README.md

 # Home-Service-Robot
-An autonomous robot able to transport virtual objects
+An autonomous robot able to localize in an unknown environment and transport objects.